Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 This chart shares the average credit card interest rate by credit score as of February 2023:

-Secured and student credit cards for folks with bad or no credit generally offer better APRs than those offered by subprime unsecured cards.
-They also are much less costly since they don’t drown you in nuisance fees that unsecured subprime cards inflict.
+Secured and student credit cards for people with bad or no credit typically offer better APRs than subprime unsecured cards.
+They are also far less expensive because they don’t overwhelm you with the nuisance fees that come with unsecured subprime cards.

 We know of a few unsecured cards that charge the maximum APR (36%) and have fees exceeding $150 per year.
 You will almost always do better with a secured credit card — remember, deposits are refundable, but fees aren’t.